Help! My Puppy Hates Its Crate: What Can I Do?

 Crate training and overcoming separation anxiety take time, and each puppy is different.
 Most puppies will start to show improvement within a few weeks of consistent training.
 However, some may take up to six weeks or more to fully adjust to being alone in a crate.

-If your puppy is still struggling, don't hesitate to reach out for professional guidance.
-At Dog Savvy, we specialize in resolving separation anxiety and helping puppies settle into their new homes.
-Our 6-week virtual puppy separation anxiety training program is designed to help both you and your puppy succeed.
+At Dog Savvy, we specialize in treating puppy separation anxiety and helping anxious puppies settle into their new homes.
+Our 6-week Puppy Separation Anxiety Training program is designed to help both you and your puppy succeed.

 About the Author